Scholar Category: Immigration

 Genessi Hernandez

-Major: Business
+Major: Accounting

 Project: Increasing the resources available to Latino immigrants in general and finding ways to help them gain citizenship.
 I hope to assist them with any injustices they have experienced due to their legal status.
+I will also be focusing on researching the resources provided to first-generation and minority students.

 Inspiration: My parents are immigrants who have sacrificed a lot to give my sisters and me a better future.
 I feel strongly about this social issue because the amount of hard work and determination that the Latino immigrant community puts into having a stable future deserves to be recognized.
 They should have the same rights as any other group of people.